A mechanic opened a restaurant. On his days off, he fixes junk cars and gives them to people in need.

 While some cars only need simple fixes like new tires or an oil change, others require a complete overhaul.
 If a vehicle is in really bad shape, Middleton harvests it for parts to repurpose.

-Prior to jumping into the restaurant industry, Middleton worked as an auto mechanic for 15 years.
+Before jumping into the restaurant industry, Middleton worked as an auto mechanic for 15 years.
 As a young boy in McClellanville, his plan was to follow in his father’s footsteps.

 “My dad was a mechanic, and I would hang out around his shop since I was 4 years old,” Middleton said.
 “I’ve always been fascinated by cars.”

-After he graduated high school, Middleton trained to become an auto mechanic, and in 2004, he and his father opened up their own auto service together.
+After he graduated from high school, Middleton trained to become an auto mechanic, and in 2004, he and his father opened their own auto service together.
 In was then, he said, that he first realized the dire need for transportation support in rural communities.

 “We had a lot of single moms as customers, and we always ran into problems with them not having enough funds,” Middleton recalled.
 “We spoke about trying to find a way to help them, but we never had the chance to sit down and figure something out.”